-Professional training is vital to helping staff organize their thinking about problematic behaviors, and to developing proactive skills that focus on prevention and respect.
+Professional training is vital to helping staff organise their thinking about problematic behaviours, and to developing proactive skills that focus on prevention and respect.

 - Be Mindful of Your Own Reaction.

-A vital component of managing difficult behavior is knowing that your behavior affects the behavior of others.
-What you say or do in response to an individual’s behavior affects whether the behavior escalates or stops.
-When you’re aware of this factor, and when you’re equipped and empowered with other effective and respectful behavior management strategies, you’re better able to de-escalate difficult behavior and help individuals regain control and make positive choices.
+A vital component of managing difficult behaviour is knowing that your behaviour affects the behaviour of others.
+What you say or do in response to an individual’s behaviour affects whether the behaviour escalates or stops.
+When you’re aware of this factor, and when you’re equipped and empowered with other effective and respectful behaviour management strategies, you’re better able to de-escalate difficult behaviour and help individuals regain control and make positive choices.

 - Maintain Rational Detachment.

 When you’re rationally detached, you maintain control by not taking negative comments or actions personally.
 Without this key ability, team members may react instinctively or defensively, which will only escalate a situation.
-Equipped with this skill, you’re better able to defuse challenging behavior and encourage positive behavior.
+Equipped with this skill, you’re better able to defuse challenging behaviour and encourage positive behaviour.

 - Be Attentive.

 When people feel ignored, marginalised, or not cared for, they often act out.
 An effective way to counter a person’s anxiety is to validate her feelings.
 Pay attention to what she says.
 Give her plenty of personal space.
 Show her through your facial expressions and body language that you’re listening, and you can take away her reasons for being upset—and give her a reason to regain control.

 Remind yourself that when you’re the target of an outburst or a negative situation, you’re rarely the cause of the behaviour.
 And just as thinking, "I can't deal with this" might cause you to react one way, telling yourself, "I know what to do" will cause a more productive response.

 - Recognize Your Limits.